marcolucc/networkSecurityProject/README.md

 to close the program or __Start attack__ to launch a new attack.

 #### Change PLCs addresses
-If you want to customize the location of your PLC, you have to access the ``config.ini`` file and change the addresses below the ``[plc]`` section.
+If you want to customize the location of your PLCs, you have to access the ``config.ini`` file and change the addresses below the ``[plc]`` section.
 The file should contain the following lines:
 ```
 [plc]